-The Hepatitis C Virus (HCV) is widespread.
-It affects over 3 percent of the world’s population and more than 3 million people in the United States alone.
-HCV infections are on the rise among young people and increasingly the cause of death among baby boomers.
-New treatments have been launched but their extremely high prices are prohibitive for widespread use.
+The hepatitis C virus (HCV) affects over 3 percent of the world’s population, including more than 3 million people in the United States.
+HCV infections are on the rise among young people and are a leading cause of death among baby boomers.
+New treatments are available, but their extremely high prices make them prohibitive for widespread use.

-Our team has uncovered important new insights that reveal how HCV can evade emerging therapeutics, and about how the virus may cause liver cancer.
-Previous work had found that in order to infect cells, HCV requires that the cells express the gene miR-122.
-Drugs that inhibit miR-122 were shown to reduce HCV replication in patients.
-However, Sinai scientists discovered that HCV could evolve specific genetic mutations that enable it to replicate in cells even when the miR-122 gene is inhibited.
-Unexpectedly, they also found that the HCV virus itself hijacks the miR-122 gene, diminishing its normal activity in liver cells.
+Our team has uncovered new insights as to how HCV can evade emerging therapeutics, as well as how the virus may cause liver cancer.
+Previous research has found that in order to infect cells, HCV requires the cells to express the gene miR-122.
+Drugs that inhibit miR-122 were shown to reduce HCV replication.
+However, our scientists discovered that HCV could evolve specific genetic mutations, allowing it to replicate in cells even when the miR-122 gene was inhibited.
+They also discovered that the HCV virus itself hijacks the miR-122 gene, diminishing its normal activity in liver cells.
 Since this gene is known to be a potent tumor repressor, the findings suggest that HCV robs cells of their natural defenses against uncontrolled growth.
-Such an outcome could contribute to cancers that arise from chronic HCV infection.
+This outcome may contribute to cancers that arise from chronic HCV infection.

-The new found information could be used for more effective dosing of drugs to treat HCV, as well as for pre-treatment analysis to determine which patients may respond best to this class of drugs.
-The findings may contribute to more effective development of HCV drugs in the future and to more personalized treatment for patients.
-The information may also shed light on the link between HCV and the onset of cancer.
-From this study there are broader implications for this class of microRNA genes and their interaction with targets, which may be useful for a number of diseases in addition to viral Hepatitis.
+These findings may contribute to the development of more effective of HCV drugs, as well as personalized treatment for patients.
+In the future, we may also be able to shed light on the link between HCV and the onset of cancer.
+This study shows us that there are broader implications for this class of microRNA genes and their interaction with targets, which may be useful for a number of diseases in addition to viral hepatitis.